sieunhantanbao/nextjs-fundamental/README.md

 ## Available Scripts

+### NPM Scripts
 - `npm run dev` - Start development server
 - `npm run build` - Build for production
 - `npm start` - Start production server
 - `npm run lint` - Run linting

+### Docker Commands
+- `docker build -t news-cms .` - Build production Docker image
+- `docker run -p 3000:3000 news-cms` - Run production Docker container
+- `docker-compose up` - Start development Docker environment
+- `docker-compose down` - Stop and remove development Docker containers
+- `docker-compose up --build` - Rebuild and start development Docker environment

+## Dependency Considerations

+This project contains some dependency version conflicts, particularly:

+- **React Version Mismatch**: The `react-modal-video@2.0.2` package requires React 17/18, while the project uses React 19.x.

+### How We Resolved It

+- For development and production builds in Docker, we use the `--legacy-peer-deps` flag to handle these mismatches.
+- This is automatically configured in the Dockerfile and Dockerfile.dev files.

+### Alternative Solutions

+If you encounter issues with the current approach, consider:

+1. **Downgrading React**: Revert to React 18.x (requires updating Next.js as well)
+2. **Finding an Alternative Package**: Replace `react-modal-video` with a more updated alternative
+3. **Forking and Updating**: Create a fork of `react-modal-video` with updated React peer dependencies

 ## TODO / Future Enhancements